Timeline: Xerox's complex relationship with top investors

 June 27, 2016

 Icahn registers 9.78 percent stake in Xerox.
-Icahn nominee Jonathan Christodoro joins xerox.bz/2jEvZG6 Xerox board
+Icahn nominee Jonathan Christodoro joins Xerox board

 Oct.
 31, 2016